A Guide to National Prescription Drug Take-Back Day

 The DEA will hold the fall National Prescription Drug Take Back Day on Saturday, October 26 from 10 a.m. to 2 p.m.

 Why drop off my prescription drugs?
 Can’t I just throw them away

 Unused prescription drugs thrown in the trash can be retrieved and abused or illegally sold.
 And unused drugs that are flushed down the toilet contaminate the water supply.
 Proper disposal of unused drugs saves lives and protects the environment.

 Why not hold on to the medicine in case I need it in the future?

-Keeping your home free of expired and unwanted prescription medicine — and actually locking up the ones you keep — reduces the potential of prescription drug abuse within your home.
-Roughly 15 percent of high school seniors used a prescription drug non-medically in the past year and most of those teens reported that they got the prescription drugs from their home medicine cabinets or from friends.
+Keeping your home free of expired and unwanted prescription medicine — and locking up the ones you keep — reduces the potential of prescription drug abuse within your home.
+One in three high school seniors said that prescription opioids were easily available in a 2018 survey.

 Photo credit: wp paarz